Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Introduction

 To develop this approach, we utilize data collected with a CCD detector and leverage recent advancements in machine learning.
 Previous work has demonstrated the potential of deep learning for particle track classification in CCDs\cite{britt2022}.
 Building on these advances, we explore both supervised and unsupervised approaches for enhanced tritium detection.

-The envisioned deployment of this detection modality was inspired by the IARPA GRAIL program~\cite{grail} for in situ tritium monitoring.
-This workflow involves collection and isolation of hydrogen gas (including tritium) from atmospheric samples, conversion to water, and deposition of this water directly on or near the CCD surface for quantification over 24~hours.
+The envisioned deployment of this detection modality was inspired by the IARPA GRAIL program~\cite{grail} for autonomous, in situ tritium monitoring, targeting daily quantification of atmospheric tritium levels.
+The GRAIL workflow would involve collection and isolation of hydrogen gas (including tritium) from atmospheric samples, conversion to water, and deposition of this water directly on or near the CCD surface for quantification over 24~hours.
 In this paper, we focus on the quantification step and seek to understand the tritium and background separation power achievable with CCD detectors and machine learning analysis.
+The GRAIL quantification goals include minimum detectable activities of 0.1\,pCi of tritium per standard cubic meter (SCM) of air with a 24 hour count time, and a stretch goal of 0.05\,pCi/SCM sensitivity in 12 hours.

 In the following sections, we describe our experimental setup, simulation framework, and the advanced analysis methods—including both classical and deep learning techniques employed to enhance tritium signal identification.